Kidney Cancer – Diagnosis, Symptoms, and Treatment

 Renal cell carcinoma (RCC) is the most common form of kidney cancer.
-It is more frequently seen in men compared to women and usually affects individuals in the 6th to 8th decade.
+It is more frequently seen in men than women and usually affects individuals in the 6th to 8th decade.
 Patients classically have flank pain, blood in the urine (hematuria), and an abdominal mass – although this triad is seen in a small percentage of individuals.
 Patients are occasionally asymptomatic with microscopic blood in the urine.
 Smoking and obesity are major risk factors for the condition.

 Patients with advanced disease have a poor prognosis with high mortality.

 What Causes Kidney Cancer?